jrheard/blog/_drafts/quinto.md

 But Wait!
 ---------

-There's one more rule: you can never make a move that would cause there to be a run of more than five tiles in a row.
+There's one last rule: you can never make a move that would cause there to be a run of more than five tiles in a row.
 For instance, this move is invalid!

 <div class="grid-container medium" id="grid-6"></div>

-Placing that 0 there would result in there being six tiles in a row, which is illegal.
-If you try to put that zero there, your opponent will heckle you, and you'll have to come up with another move that actually works.
+If you try to put that zero there, your opponent will heckle you, and you'll have to come up with another move instead.

 That Rule Is Infuriating
 ------------------------

-It turns out that this last rule makes the game really hard to play.
-When I'm deep into a game and there are a ton of tiles on the board, it takes _all_ of my brainpower to try to look at the tiles in my hand, look back at the board, and feverishly check to see if placing these three tiles over _here_ would - no, that's not a multiple of five.
+It turns out that this last rule makes the game really hard to play, because it adds this whole extra category of stuff that you need to keep track of in your head.
+When I'm deep into a game and there are a ton of tiles on the board, it takes _all_ of my brainpower to look at the tiles in my hand, look back at the board, and feverishly think about whether placing these three tiles over _here_ would—no, that's not a multiple of five.
 Hm, maybe over here!
 Yes, perfect!
-Except — oh no, I can't put a tile down on _that_ space, because that would break the no-more-than-five-tiles-in-a-row rule!
+Except—oh no, I can't put a tile down on _that_ space, because that would break the no-more-than-five-tiles-in-a-row rule!

 This some-cells-are-implicitly-verboten rule drove me just completely nuts.
 I was like: if you can't make a move on a space, the board should light that space up in red!
 But of course the board couldn't do that, because it's just a dumb piece of cardboard.